EXIT 89

 In the meantime, we can do our best to be patient with the noise, construction mess, and detours caused by the wastewater project, focus on additional water-protection efforts — and keep testing.

-Rich Levy, chair of the Marine & Freshwater Quality Committee, oversees fifty volunteers who sample water on five separate days in summer
+Rich Levy, chair of the Marine & Freshwater Quality Committee, overseeing the delivery of water samples at Town Hall Annex this summer.

 Keeping Tabs on Our Water